prmr/JetUML/README.md

-# Violetta
+# JetUML
-A compact version of the Violet UML editor
+A desktop application for fast UML diagramming.
+Based on the original code of the Violet UML editor by Cay S. Horstmann.